Title: Mentoring Coordinator, Group Program Services

-- Valid driver’s licence and have ongoing access to a vehicle
+- Valid driver’s license and have ongoing access to a vehicle

 - Strong desire to make a meaningful difference in the lives of children

-- Able to work flexible hours and evenings.
+- Able to work flexible hours, including evenings and possible weekends.

 Responsibilities may include but are not limited to: